-Protesters demand more Spanish be taught in Catalonia

-BARCELONA, Spain (AP) — Around 1,000 Spaniards are marching in downtown Barcelona against Catalonia’s separatist movement and to demand an increase of the teaching of Spanish in local schools.
+Barcelona police keep apart Catalan separatists, unionists

+Police formed a barrier to keep the opposing groups from reaching one another when the separatists rallied in a downtown square where the march in favor of an increase in teaching of Spanish in local schools had planned to finish.
+There were no reported incidents of violence.

+“They let the separatists take over the square and we couldn’t enter.
+People are angry,” Gloria Lago, an organizer of the grassroots group “Hablamos Español” (“We Speak Spanish”) that called the march, told Catalan television TV3.

-Many protestors are waving Spanish flags and chanting “we are not fascists, we are Spaniards!” and “don’t be fooled, Catalonia is Spain!”
+Many of the 1,000 marchers waved Spanish flags and chanted “we are not fascists, we are Spaniards!” and “don’t be fooled, Catalonia is Spain!”

-Sunday’s march has been organized by the grassroots group “Hablamos Español” (“We Speak Spanish”) dedicated to increasing the presence of Spanish in Catalonia’s schools.

-In Catalonia’s schools, the large majority of subjects are taught in the Catalan language.

 Most Read Nation & World Stories